Why Does My Back Hurt When I Breathe (& What Can I Do About It)?

 • Persistent pain that doesn’t improve with rest

-• Pain accompanied by coughing up blood, fever, or nausea
+• Coughing up blood, fever, nausea, or feeling faint

 Even if your symptoms feel manageable, it’s still worth talking to a provider if you:

-• Struggle to sleep, exercise, or go about daily activities
+• Struggle to sleep, exercise, or get through daily activities

-Your body is trying to tell you something.
-Listening early can make all the difference—not only in diagnosing the cause, but in choosing the right treatment options to help you feel better, faster.
+Listening early can make all the difference in choosing the right treatment and recovering faster.

 Chiropractor performing adjustment on patient lying down in bright modern clinic with plants and large windows providing city view

-Once serious conditions like a heart attack, pulmonary embolism, or lung disease have been ruled out, many people turn to medication or even surgery for relief.
-But those options often address the symptoms—not the source.
+After serious conditions like a heart attack, pulmonary embolism, or lung disease have been ruled out, many cases of back pain when breathing come down to musculoskeletal causes—like strain, stiffness, posture-related restriction, or joint irritation.

 • A muscle strain